Shirley Chater

-Shirley Sears Chater (born July 30, 1932) is an American nurse, educational administrator and government official.
+Shirley Sears Chater (born July 30, 1932) is an American nurse, educational administrator and government official who served as the 12th commissioner of the Social Security Administration from 1993 until 1997.
 In the 1970s and 1980s, Chater held faculty appointments in nursing and education at the University of California, San Francisco (UCSF) and the University of California, Berkeley, respectively.
 She worked as an administrator at UCSF and then worked for two national education councils.

 Chater was president of Texas Woman's University from 1986 to 1993.
 She left TWU to serve as Commissioner of Social Security from 1993 to 1997.
 She helped the Robert Wood Johnson Foundation develop the Executive Nurse Fellows program.
 Chater was named a Living Legend of the American Academy of Nursing in 2000.

 Early life

-Born on July 30, 1932 in Shamokin, Pennsylvania, Chater received an undergraduate degree in nursing from the University of Pennsylvania.
+Born on July 30, 1932, in Shamokin, Pennsylvania, Chater received an undergraduate degree in nursing from the University of Pennsylvania.
 After finishing her nursing degree, she applied to an international exchange program sponsored by the American Nurses Association.
 The program sent Chater to London, where she worked at St Bartholomew's Hospital for a year.
 Chater noted how much the St Bartholomew's nurses controlled their units; they locked the unit doors until they were ready for physicians to begin rounds.

 Upon returning to Pennsylvania, Chater worked as a nursing faculty member.
 She wanted to begin graduate school at Penn, but a faculty mentor encouraged her to attend an out-of-state program to gain different perspectives.
 Chater completed an M.S. in nursing from UCSF.
 While she was a student at UCSF, Chater married neurosurgery resident Norman Chater and became pregnant with the first of two children a year later.
 She was asked to leave graduate school when she got pregnant, but she was able convince the school to let her remain in the program.
 She earned a Ph.D. in education from the University of California, Berkeley in 1964.

 Career

 Early academic career

 When her children were young, Chater worked part-time in education and in private duty nursing.
 In the 1970s and 1980s, Chater held faculty appointments in nursing at the University of California, San Francisco (UCSF) and in the education department at the University of California, Berkeley, respectively.
 She was Vice Chancellor for Academic Affairs at UCSF from 1977 to 1982, which made her the highest ranking woman in the UC system.
 She was nominated for chancellor at UCSF, but Chater realized that no non-physician had ever held the position and she withdrew from consideration.
-In the mid-1980s, she worked for the American Council on Education (ACE), which involved traveling between California and Washington, DC.
+In the mid-1980s, she worked for the American Council on Education (ACE), which involved traveling between California and Washington, D.C.